What colors complement SW 7015 Repose Gray? Here’s 4 different color palettes to choose no matter what your style is.

 Use a Color Scheme Throughout

 Choosing a color palette or scheme is the first step when designing any space.
-With a selected group of colors that work well together you always have a blueprint or visual of what colors to use.
 Using consistent colors throughout your home makes it feel calmer, more pulled together and intentional.
-You never have to stop and wonder what do I do now?

-Use your color palette as a guide to choosing the color of any large piece of furniture like a sofa.
+Use your color palette as a guide to choosing the color of any large piece of furniture too.
 Same with curtains or window treatments.
-Every time you repeat these colors, whether as a solid (painted wall), a texture (flooring) or a pattern (fabric) you’re making this color thing work.
-Your home will thank you.
+Every time you repeat these colors, whether as a solid (painted wall), a texture (flooring) or a pattern (fabric) you’re making this color palette sing!

 A color palette is your go to decision maker when making those sometimes tough choices about what to buy, what to keep or what to get rid of in your home.